 - Create documentation workflow.

 - Get an accountability partner.

 - OT’s Interview Checklist for Clarifying Productivity (Free)

 - Nato Mounts

 - Avaza App

 Neither OT Potential nor the author have any financial stakes in the last three recommended items.

 About the Author

-Monika Lukasiewicz is a freelance writer and home health occupational therapist who currently lives and primarily adventures in Portland, OR.
+Monika Lukasiewicz is a freelance writer and home health occupational therapist who currently lives and primarily adventures in Phoenix, AZ.
 Her first year as a home health OT left her wishing someone had written about the experiences, challenges, and opportunities to ease the transition into HH.
 So she became the change she wanted to see, and started writing and sharing.
-Her mission is to help new, prospect, and curious home health occupational therapists solve work and quality of life challenges so they can live a truly juicy life.
-Her ebook on Home Health OT Strategies and Insights has reached more than 2,000 occupational therapists and is available here.
+With changes in home health (and the world), she is in the process of reinvention.
+The new “why” is to inspire possibility and nourishment (for the home health OT mindset) in order to unleash new levels of health in our own communities, one home or business at a time.
 She loves hearing from other home health occupational therapists.
-Reach out to her at email@example.com, on Facebook or on LinkedIn.

 - Covell-Pierson, K. (n.d.)
 OT in Home Health: Part 2 [Online CEU].
 Retrieved from https://www.medbridgeeducation.com/